Overview

 Day 15 – Khwai Conservation Area

-You will be separated from your Nomad truck for the next 2 nights and it is therefore important that you pack/gather your personal belongings which you may need, before we depart for Maun today as there is limited time in Maun for re-packing and storing.
+You will be separated from your Nomad truck for the next 2 nights and it is therefore important that you pack/gather your personal belongings which you may need, before we depart Maun.
 Please pack lightly and only take what you need for the following two nights.
-This morning we rise early and make our way towards Maun, where upon arrival in Maun you will have the opportunity to go on an optional scenic flight over the Delta (time and weather permitting).
+Today we make our way towards the Okavango Delta.
+Early risers will have the opportunity to go on an optional scenic flight over the Delta (time and weather permitting).
 After your optional flight, you will be collected from Maun and will be transferred to the Khwai Conservation area in smaller safari type vehicles.
-This evening our guide will prepare us on what to expect for our mokoro excursion into the Okavango Delta and our game drive in Khwai.
+Our guide will prepare us on what to expect for our afternoon mokoro excursion into the Okavango Delta.

 Day 19 – Zimbabwe -Victoria Falls